Part 10 of How To Scale Your Model (Part 9: Profiling | Part 11: Conclusions)

 accum, lhs = carrys

-rhs_chunk = jax.lax.dynamic_slice_in_dim(rhs, i * chunk_size, chunk_size)
+rhs_chunk = jax.lax.dynamic_slice_in_dim(rhs, (idx + i) % axis_size * chunk_size, chunk_size)

-# matmul for a chunk
+# Matmul for a chunk

 update = lhs @ rhs_chunk

-# circular shift to the left
+# Circular shift to the left

 lhs = jax.lax.ppermute(